-- Create a new document. - Add a 2-inch grid. - Add a black 500 pt capital letter. - Resize the letter to fit fully inside the grid squares. - Mask away gridlines from the letter with a 15 px Hard Round brush. - Turn off the grid, rasterize the type layer, and apply the layer mask. - Select one section of the letter grid with the Magic Wand tool. - Copy a photo or paper and paste it into (Paste Into) the selection. - Resize, reposition, and rotate the photo or paper. - · Link the thumbnail and layer mask. - Repeat for additional sections of the letter grid. - After all sections are filled, add a drop shadow to the letter grid layer. - Group the layers. - Complete the title. - Finish the page.
+- Create a new document. - Add a 2-inch grid. - Add a black 500 pt capital letter. - Resize the letter to fit fully inside the grid squares. - Mask away gridlines from the letter with a 15 px Hard Round brush. - Turn off the grid and simplify the type layer. - Select one section of the letter grid. - Copy a photo or paper and paste it into (Paste Into Selection) the selection. - Resize, reposition, and rotate the photo or paper, and then deselect. - Repeat for additional sections of the letter grid. - After all sections are filled, add a drop shadow. - Complete the title. - · Finish the page.